inbravo/travel/june-2019/khardungla.md

 9. **Upshi -> Karu** [16 km]
 	* After crossing Indus river, the highway is on the right bank (north) of the river from Upshi to Leh
 	* Turn left at Upshi for Karu.
 Do not take the right turn that leads to the east towards Tibet.
 Good road
-10. **Karu -> Leh** [35 km]
+10. **Karu -> Leh** [35 km and altitude at 11,483 ft]
-	* Altitude elevation to 11,483 ft.
-Continue on the highway towards Leh
-	* Do not take the right turn just before Karu that leads to Shyok.
+	* Continue on the highway towards Leh.
+Do not take the right turn just before Karu that leads to Shyok.
 Good road